 On August 31st, the Police Practices Group (PPG) had their first of many virtual community conversations.
 Watch a recording of this kickoff community conversation.

-Members of the community will also have an opportunity to provide insights and comments to inform the PPG work plan through November 1.
+Members of the community had an opportunity to provide insights and comments to inform the PPG work plan through November 1.
 Stay tuned for a summary on the community feedback!

 PPG Community Learning Series